Shion-main/j-h-apartment/USER_MANUAL.md

 **Symptoms**: No options appear in dropdown menus **Solutions**:
 1. **Check Dependencies**: Some dropdowns depend on previous selections (e.g., rooms depend on branch selection)
+2. **Wait for Loading**: Look for loading indicators and wait for data to load
-2. **Refresh Page**: Reload the page to reset the form
+3. **Refresh Page**: Reload the page to reset the form
-3. **Clear Filters**: Remove any active filters that might hide options
+4. **Clear Filters**: Remove any active filters that might hide options
-4. **Verify Data Exists**: Ensure there are actually items to display (e.g., vacant rooms for tenant assignment)
+5. **Verify Data Exists**: Ensure there are actually items to display (e.g., vacant rooms for tenant assignment)
+6. **Check Network**: Verify internet connection if dropdown should load from server

+#### Room Dropdown Not Loading When Adding Tenant
+**Symptoms**: After selecting a branch, no rooms appear in the room dropdown **Solutions**:
+1. **Wait for Loading**: Look for "Loading rooms..." text in the dropdown
+2. **Verify Branch Selection**: Ensure you've selected a branch first
+3. **Check Available Rooms**: The message below the dropdown shows how many rooms are available
+4. **Refresh and Retry**: Close the dialog and try adding a tenant again
+5. **Check Branch Has Rooms**: Some branches may not have any available rooms
+6. **Contact Administrator**: If rooms should be available but don't appear

 ### Payment and Billing Issues